 You will be assessed on the level of help you need with specific activities.

-If you have recently been turned down for PIP or have had your award reduced after an assessment then it is worth taking advice to see if you have merits to appeal the decision.
-I can also assist if you have lost your Motability Scheme Vehicle due to a reduction in your PIP payments.
+If you have recently been turned down for Personal Independence Payments (PIP) or have had your award reduced after an assessment then it is worth taking advice to see if you have merits to appeal the decision.
+I can also assist you if you have lost your Motability Scheme Vehicle due to a reduction in your PIP payments.

-If you disagree with the decision that’s been made about your PIP claim, you can challenge it in the first instance by requesting the DWP to carry out a mandatory reconsideration.
+Should you disagree with a decision that has been made about your Personal Independence Payments (PIP) claim, you can challenge it.
+In the first instance, this can be done by requesting the DWP to carry out a mandatory reconsideration.

-You will need to request this within 1 month of the date on the decision letter.
-If the request for a mandatory reconsideration is conducted successfully then your Personal Independence Payments will be reinstated.
+You will need to request the mandatory reconsideration within one month of the date on the decision letter.
+If the request for a mandatory reconsideration is conducted successfully then your Personal Independence Payments (PIP) will be reinstated.

-In order to request an appeal after an unsuccessful mandatory reconsideration you will need to complete a SSCS1 form.
+To request an appeal after an unsuccessful mandatory reconsideration you will need to complete an SSCS1 form.

-You may also request an appeal through the government online system by clicking on this link https://www.gov.uk/appeal-benefit-decision
+It is also possible to request a Personal Independence Payments (PIP) appeal through the government online system by clicking on this link https://www.gov.uk/appeal-benefit-decision

-As legal aid is no longer available for benefit appeals I offer a fixed fee service so that you can be rest assured of the amount that you will be charged from the outset and you will not receive any unexpected surprise bills at the end of your case.
+As legal aid is no longer available for welfare benefits appeals I offer a fixed fee service so that you can be assured of the amount that you will be charged from the outset and you will not receive any unexpected surprise bills at the end of your case.